fsbraun/djangocms-form-builder/docs/source/forms.rst

 Each field requires an input of then specific form.
 Some fields (e.g., Boolean or Select/Choice) offer options on the specific input widget.

-Djangocms frontend will use framework specific widgets or fall back to standard widgets browsers offer (e.g., date picker).
+djangocms-form-builder will use framework specific widgets or fall back to standard widgets browsers offer (e.g., date picker).

 ***************************
 Using forms from other apps
 ***************************

-Other apps can register forms to be used by **djangocms-frontend**.
+Other apps can register forms to be used by **djangocms-form-builder**.
 Once at least one form is registered, the form will appear as a option in the Form plugin.